jenschlot/IBM-Bluemix-DevOps-Documentation/tutorials/trackplan/index.md

 You can also manage an existing GitHub repository or a new Jazz source control management repository.

 5. Ensure that the **Private** check box is cleared.
-IBM Bluemix DevOps Services supports both public and private projects.
-Anyone can access your public projects, but only the Bluemix DevOps Services users who you invite can access your private projects.
+DevOps Services supports both public and private projects.
+Anyone can access your public projects, but only the DevOps Services users who you invite can access your private projects.

 6. Ensure that the **Add features for Scrum development** check box is selected.
 By enabling Scrum development, you can create sprints from your project's backlog of work items.
 **Note**: To use the full Track & Plan capabilities, you must enable Scrum development.
 However, if you plan traditional projects that use simple tasks and iterations without a backlog, clear this check box.